zdrive/aws-iot-button-php/README.md

 ### Python File Preparation

-1. Update the Python file using any text editor: main_wwwexamplecom.py
+1. Update the Python file using a text editor: main_wwwexamplecom.py
-  -- change PostingURL, but make sure to keep the quotes intact.
+  -- change PostingURL, but make sure to keep the quotes intact
   -- You can rename this file to reflect your own domain, or use any name you like, as long as it ends with ".py"
-  -- The name of the file will determine the "Handler" field, later
-  (Side note about that User-Agent field -- Your web server might reject an HTTP request that does not include a User Agent.
-For this code I just copied the first one from a list I found, and it works great.
-But you can change it another User Agent if desired)
+  -- [Side note about the User-Agent field: Your web server might reject an HTTP request that does not include a User Agent.
+For this code I just copied the first one from a list I found, and it works.
+But you can change it another User Agent if desired]

 2. Obtain the Python "requests" library files
-  -- Easy way: use the folders in the Lambda/Python folder
+  -- Easy way: use the folders in AWS_Lambda/Python
   -- DIY: [AWS: lambda-python-how-to-create-deployment-package.html](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html)
--- For this project you just need to complete through Step 3 where you run this command: "pip install requests -t /path/to/project-dir"
+  ---- For this project you just need to complete through Step 3 where you run this command: "pip install requests -t /path/to/project-dir"
+  ---- Requires Python and pip: https://www.python.org/downloads/

 3. Place all of the source files into a folder:
   -- main_wwwexamplecom.py
   -- all folders

-4. Highlight all of the files, right click and create a ZIP file containing only the Python file and two folders.
+4. Highlight all of the files, right click and create a ZIP file containing only the Python file and two folders
   -- Windows: Send to...
 Compressed (zipped) folder
   -- Mac: Compress Items
   -- When you look in the resulting Zip file, you should see the Python file and folders at the top level of the Zip file.

-5. Save the ZIP file for use in the next step.
+5. Save the ZIP file for use in the next step

 ### Amazon AWS Console
 Log into your [AWS Console](https://aws.amazon.com/) and select a Region that supports AWS IoT and Lambda (e.g., N. Virginia, Ohio or Oregon)